ekazaev/route-composer/README.md

 ## Requirements

-There are no actual requirements to use a library.
-But if you are going to implement your custom containers and actions you have to be familiar with library concepts and UIKit's view controllers stack laws.
+There are no actual requirements to use this library.
+But if you are going to implement your custom containers and actions you should be familiar with the library concepts and UIKit's view controller navigation stack intricacies.

 ### API documentation